corrievincent/BIOL-3295/Labs/Lab 7/Lab 7 Instructions.md

 This lab report is due Thursday Nov 7 at 12pm (in lecture - there is no lab next week)

 ## Background
-This lab uses `Netlogo` to simulate disease dynamics in a population of sheep.
-The model that we simulate is:
+This lab uses `Netlogo` to simulate disease dynamics in a sheep population.
+The model is:
-* An agent-based model.
-This
+* _An Agent-Based Model_: This means that individuals are represented in the simulation.

 Open the file `Local_SI.nlogo` in the `NetLogo` program.